What will life be like for business once the coronavirus crisis is over?

 Casella said some smaller companies could convert to completely virtual, with all employees working from home.
 Reducing expenses like rent could help small, nimble companies keep their current employees and perhaps even find new ways to take advantage of being virtual.

-Already, online-only companies are enjoying a huge advantage over more traditional companies during the pandemic, particularly in the retail industry, according to Wall Street Journal story.
+Already, online-only companies are enjoying a huge advantage over more traditional companies during the pandemic, particularly in the retail industry, according to a Wall Street Journal story.
 Advantages of remote work for other industries will become more apparent the longer the pandemic lasts.

 But while more employees working remotely may cause businesses to reassess the need for so much brick-and-mortar real estate, it also creates new risks, particularly revolving around data privacy and cyber-security.